-- Tip for the English group leader, accepted (5$ per person per day)·
+- Tip for the English group leader, (5$ per person per day)·

 - Luggage & Medical insurance (Strongly recommended)·

-- Personal expenses (Laundry, Room Service, Business Room, drinks, etc.).·
+- Personal expenses (Laundry, Room Service, drinks, etc.)

-- Any tour &/or service not listed in the "Price Includes" section.
+- Any service not listed in the "Price Includes" section.

 - There may be changes to the order of places visited.
 We will make every effort to visit every place mentioned in the itinerary.